cohsk/athena-alpine-rclone/README.md

 * Look for and download a file named rclone.config

 To load previously saved configs,
-1. Preferred method (currently throwing an error and needs to be fixed) reverse this process, and upload the load config to the /root/.config/rclone directory
-Of course, be careful not to overwrite any configs when uploading and/or download.
-Rename/edit/cut/paste as needed to coordinate changes.
-Note -- need to figure out how to fix uploads

-1. Alternate method
      * ssh into the cohesity cluster
      * move to the bash shell
      * open the firewall to allow client workstation access to the k8s dashboard